SJECollins/pixels-arcade/README.md

 # Javascript Game Project

 A practice project to combine HTML, CSS and vanilla JavaScript.
-This is for educational purposes and purely to learn and reflect on
+This is for educational purposes and purely for learning and reflection as I work through some tutorials.
+Also, it's a bit of a refresher on HTML and CSS.

 ## Styling
 The styling is inspired by the Apple IIc